G-EDM/SERVO42C-ESP32WROOM32-UART-Library/README.md

 ESP RX (GPIO16) to MKS42C TX ESP TX (GPIO0) to MKS42C RX MKS42C UART GND to the 12v GND.
 MKS42C UART 3.3v is not needed in this configuration.
 If the ESP already has a shared gnd with the 12v PSU it is not needed to connect the GND from the UART terminal.

-12v +- to the power input of the MKS42C ( there are on the right of the 6 Pin connector.
+12v +- power input of the MKS42C are on the right of the 6 Pin connector.